1

 Field Operations Unit

 The Colorado Division of Gaming's Field Operations Unit comprises eight staff in three offices.
-Jeff Marone is the Field Operations Unit Manager, based in the Golden office, and is in charge of the slot machine approval process.
+Donald 'Gus" Swartz is the Field Operations Unit Manager, based in the Golden office, and is in charge of the slot machine approval process.
 He also provides oversight of the compliance inspection process for slot machines in the three mountain towns of Black Hawk, Central City and Cripple Creek, evaluation and field testing of new products, and forensic investigations of malfunctioning slot machines by managing a staff of seven Compliance Investigators.

-Jeff Marone, Field Operations Manager
+Gus Swartz, Field Operations Manager

 Technology Approval Process -The Division contracts with Gaming Laboratories International (GLI) and BMM North America to perform analysis and testing of all slot machines, component parts, software, and related systems before they are used in Colorado.
 The labs review the results of its tests (including statistical probability analysis, theoretical hold, and security) with the Division's Systems and Machine Approval Committee (SMAC) before issuing approval of the equipment they test.
 As part of the approval, SMAC may require the product undergo a field trial.